 … but being one is very

-All the bickering about the brats’ stubborness and silly smarty-pants attitude, by which parents could become clear about the reason for such home-made difficulties – their own work raising a “decent person,” necessarily enforced by parental whims – is not considered by them as what it is objectively, but merely as a “problem,” because they see all their freedom and their happiness in persevering with the obtuseness of the young as their highest purpose in life: in return, “difficulties” – especially those of the children – are gladly accepted, since they attest to the stupid parental logic that adversity and sacrifice only make the noble intention of raising children appear all the more glorious.
+All the bickering about the brats’ stubborness and silly smarty-pants attitude, by which parents could become clear about the reason for such home-made difficulties – their own work raising a “decent person,” necessarily enforced by parental whims – is not considered by them as what it is objectively, but merely as a “problem,” because they see all their freedom and their happiness in persevering with the obtuseness of the young as their highest purpose in life: in return, “difficulties” – especially those of children – are gladly accepted, since they attest to the stupid parental logic that adversity and sacrifice only make the noble intention of raising children appear all the more glorious.
 The pathetic contentment of such abstraction artists, however, does not bring them or their victims any closer to the ideal little world they are trying to create away from the big evil one.
-They endure domestic quarrels and strife with their brats simply because they see their love for them as excluding them and their child-raising ideas, as well as their spawn, from criticism – a kind of luxury that also has room in the smallest shack.
+They endure domestic quarrels and strife with their brats simply because they see their love for them as excluding them and their child-raising ideas from criticism, as well as their spawn – a kind of luxury that also has room in the tiniest shack.
 As a simple woman said: “My child is my life.”

 Also not pure joy